vedanth-warrier/Morphing-Wing/README.md

 | 2    | 5°             | 10° down | 341       | 60        | 5.68 |
 | 3    | 10°            | 20° down | 542       | 130       | 4.17 |

-Tests 1→2 demonstrate that with moderate morphing and increased angle of attack improves L/D without the typical drag penalty that comes from increasing the angle of attack, suggesting that the morphing successfully reduced the drag.
+Tests 1→2 demonstrate that moderate morphing and increased angle of attack improves L/D without the typical drag penalty that comes from increasing the angle of attack, suggesting that the morphing successfully reduced the drag.
 Test 3 shows the tradeoff where greater